 So to calm my nerves, and lower my anxiety about all of the chaos going on in our lives right now, we decided that the best option was to purchase a smart thermostat.
 I looked at several of the various smart thermostats out there, but ultimately the one that I liked the most was the Nest.
 Our current thermostat is a somewhat modern Honeywell which can be picked up for about $30… It is digital, it does light up, and it is very easy to use… But it does nothing else beyond turning the heat on or off based on your selected temperature.
 I need more control and want a device that will automatically do things such as turn the heat down automatically at night, and then up before I get up in the morning.
 I also want to be able to monitor and control the temperature at the house remotely from a computer or my phone.
 There is also the peace of mind for the immediate term to be able to keep the house at 50°F, but remotely crank up the heat should another cold spell happen before we can get back.

 The Nest is $249, it is not the cheapest smart thermostat out there, but after doing my due diligence online, I decided that it was the best one for our needs.
 Besides, it is by far the most beautiful one.
-Seriously, if I have to have a thermostat on our wall in the living room, it had better be damned pretty!
-I also loved that it comes in a copper finish, which will be perfect for the living room once we get some paint on the walls and start to make this our home.
+Seriously, if I have to have a thermostat on our wall in the parlor room, it had better be damned pretty!
+I also loved that it comes in a copper finish, which will be perfect for the parlor once we get some paint on the walls and start to make this our home.

 What follows is mostly about my installation process and also what a Dumbass I am at times.
 There is also a bit of a (real) news update at the end, so skip down if you don’t want to see my